cmagarap/django-digiwiz/README.md

 ## Insructions
 1. Install [Python](https://www.python.org/) (v.3.6.8 is recommended).
 1. Clone or download this repository.
-1. Navigate to the project folder: `/digiwiz/`
+1. Using a command prompt/terminal, go the project folder: `/digiwiz/`
 1. Install the dependencies:
 `pip install -r requirements.txt`
 1. Run the server: